ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/contextual-entities.md

 ## People

 A core principle of Linked data is to use URIs to identify important entities such as people.
-The following is the minimum recommended way of representing a [author] of a RO-Crate.
+The following is the minimum recommended way of representing an [author] of an RO-Crate.
 The [author] property MAY also be applied to a directory ([Dataset]), a [File] or other [CreativeWork] entities.

 ```json
 {